eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 `div` element to handle the click.
 Also, it has a class called `open` when the dropdown is opened and it's missing when it's closed.
 So, in other words _if_ the `div` element has a class called `open`, we should click it.

-Still, the locator we got may sound a bit cryptic.
+Still, the locator we got may look a bit cryptic.
 Instead of adding it directly into our keyword, let's make a variable in the resource file.
 Following Robot Framework's best practices, we should give our variable a name that is in UPPER CASE.
 Similarly with all static, generic-sounding XPaths, we can continue adding them into a table of `Variables`, all with meaningful names.